 - general description of the circumstances of the breach;

-- whether or not the breach was reported to the Privacy Commissioner of Canada/individuals were notified; and
+- whether or not the breach was reported to the Privacy Commissioner of Canada/individuals were notified.

 Do records have to include personal information about people?

-Records should describe the nature or type of information involved in the breach, but need not include personal details unless necessary to explain the nature and sensitivity of the information.
+Records should describe the nature or type of information involved in the breach of security safeguards, but need not include personal details unless necessary to explain the nature and sensitivity of the information.

 How long do I have to keep records?

-The law requires you to keep breach records for two years.
+The law requires you to keep breach records of all breaches of security safeguards for two years.

 You may have other legal requirements that may require you to keep them for longer.